Pierre-Lepage/portfolio/codebase.md

 This is a binary file of the type: Image

+# images/projets/thibaudGuide.png

+This is a binary file of the type: Image

+# images/projets/solaariApp.png

+This is a binary file of the type: Image

 # images/projets/projet3.png

 This is a binary file of the type: Image